What Writing About Personal Experience Teaches

-I enjoy writing fiction because it allows me to explore the unfamiliar.
-I write characters unlike myself and I have them participate in activities I would not normally engage in.
-Fiction also allows me to explore the familiar.
-I write about traits within me or people I know, I give my characters my hobbies and interests, and I place them in settings I have visited.
+I enjoy writing fiction, because it allows me to explore the unfamiliar.
+I write characters unlike myself and have them participate in activities I would not normally engage in.
+However, fiction also allows me to explore the familiar.
+I write about traits within me or people I know, give my characters my hobbies or interests, and place them in settings I have visited.
 I give a voice to the experiences in my life under the cover of made-up scenes.

-A couple of weeks ago, Annalisa did something unexpected.
-She asked us to write about a personal experience.
+A couple of weeks ago, Annalisa did something unexpected, and asked us to write about a personal experience.
 I panicked.
 When I have written about myself in the past, no one knew.
 Now they would and it made me feel naked.
-Salons are safe environments but I felt exposed.
+Salons are safe environments, but I felt exposed.

 It’s natural to feel vulnerable.
 When we share our personal stories, we open ourselves to criticism.
 It shouldn’t matter what other people think.
 After all, writing is something we do for ourselves.
-Still, we need to get over the fear of judgment and that takes courage.
-However, it can be freeing and empowering.
+Still, we need to get over the fear of judgment, and that takes courage.
+It can be freeing and empowering.

 It is not about exposing ourselves.
 It is about unburdening.
 It is about the catharsis.
 And that has another consequence.
 Sharing is authentic.
-Sharing brings a voice to our experiences and it makes our writing unique.
+Sharing gives a voice to our experiences, and it makes our writing unique.
 It makes us relatable.
 It also allows us to feel lighter.
 At least it has done for me.
-After the salon where I shared my story, I felt oddly liberated and it brought a smile to my face.
-It opened up something for me–a sense of ease I hadn’t felt before.
+After the salon where I shared my story, I felt oddly liberated, and it brought a smile to my face.
+It opened up something for me– a sense of ease I hadn’t felt before.
 I was motivated to do more.

 I encourage everyone to be open to writing about personal experiences.
 It may result in a pleasant surprise.